 "We believe that education should mean transformation," says Oatley.
 "There are many places where you can pay for information, but not many places that actually offer a true, transformative art education.
 We say that if we're not changing lives, we're not doing our job."

 Community involvement plays a large part in this experience, with the site placing a heavy emphasis on engaging with fellow students and learning to critique each other's work in order to grow as artists.

 Courses fall under two categories: Mentored or Self-Guided.
-The mentors include Chris Oatley, Dreamworks' visual development artist Jenn Ely, Nickelodeon visual development artist Sarah Marino and illustrator and storyteller Maike Venhofen.
+The mentors include Chris Oatley, Dreamworks' visual development artist Jenn Ely and Nickelodeon visual development artist Sarah Marino.

-Two main ongoing courses, The Magic Box and The Storytellers’ Summit, are priced at $17 per month and $19 per month, respectively, while individual online workshops are also available.
+Two main ongoing courses, The Magic Box and The Storytellers’ Summit, are available via a subscription, which costs $19 a month.